 - In collaboration with the Writing Center and the WIEL Center, we offer Nursing Application workshops to help students prepare their essays which are required for the application.
 These sessions give students some tips and tricks on the essay portion of the nursing application and share resources students can use during that process.

-Upcoming Application Workshops
+Nursing Application Workshops

 - Check in with your advisor early and often in order to be sure you are on track with your courses and before you’re ready to apply to the nursing program